defisaver/defisaver-sdk/ACTIONS.md

 **Kind**: global class
 <a name="new_MStableWithdrawAction_new"></a>

-### new MStableWithdrawAction(bAsset, mAsset, saveAddress, vaultAddress, from, to, amount, minOut, stake)
+### new MStableWithdrawAction(bAsset, mAsset, saveAddress, vaultAddress, from, to, amount, minOut, assetPair)
 **Params**

 - bAsset